Aphthartodocetae

 Elsewhere, Severus summed up Julian's theology as follows:

 In synopsis, Christ's body was passible and thereby had the capacity to actually corrupt according to Severus and Theodosios.
 In contrast, Julian allegedly taught Christ's body to be impassible, which would (according to Severus) make corruption impossible and thereby necessitate any corruption and suffering to be illusory.
 While Julian asserts Christ's corruptibility to be voluntary as a response to "impassibility" making it otherwise impossible, Severus and Theodosios assert that Christ's corruptibility is voluntary as a response to "sinlessness," which otherwise would not permit corruption as it is a punishment for sin.

-In 564, Emperor Justinian I adopted the tenets of the Aphthartodocetae, issued an "edict compelling assent to the notion that the body of Christ was 'incorruptible and not susceptible to the natural and blameless passions,'” (i.e. suffering) and attempted to elevate their beliefs to the rank of Orthodox dogma.
+In 564, Emperor Justinian I, who was in his 80's and had already reigned for almost 40 years, adopted the tenets of the Aphthartodocetae and issued an "edict compelling assent to the notion that the body of Christ was 'incorruptible and not susceptible to the natural and blameless passions,'” (i.e. suffering) and attempted to elevate their beliefs to the rank of Orthodox dogma.
 Patriarch Eutychius of Constantinople, who had presided over the Fifth General Council, resisted Justinian's efforts by arguing the incompatibility of the Aphthartodocetic beliefs with scripture.
 Justinian ensured that John Scholasticus replaced Eutychius who was exiled from his see by Justinian.
 The Patriarch of Antioch, Anastasius, was also threatened with replacement and exile.
-Justinian prepared an edict to enforce the tenets among the communions throughout the empire, but its issue was prevented when Justinian died on 14 November 565, during the thirty-ninth year of his reign.
+Justinian prepared further plans to enforce the tenets among the communions throughout the empire, but its issue was prevented when Justinian died.
+Scholasticus was eventually able to negotiate a compromise but this did not last.